 The rise of the robot barista

-Unlike an instant coffee maker, this impressive robotic setup can make a perfect coffee every time, and there's an app to customise it exactly to your taste.
+This two-phonebox-sized robot coffee dispenser is designed to operate like a Caffe Nero, minus the chatty staff and expensive pastries.
+Unlike an instant coffee maker, it can theoretically make a perfect coffee every time, and there's an app to customise it exactly to your taste.

-It's only available in Texas at the moment, but look out for a Briggo near you soon, and the firm has big plans for international expansion.
+It's only available in Texas at the moment, but look out for a Briggo near you soon: the firm has big plans for international expansion.

 "Our purpose is to help our customers find their own perfect cup, and make it for them over and over again," the firm says - and hopefully it'll also mean the end of random 'coffee names' being scrawled on cups as well, as each steaming cup comes with a perfectly printed label.